-New target explored for psychiatric drug developmentJanuary 29th, 2014 in Medical research /
+New target explored for psychiatric drug developmentJanuary 29th, 2014 by Jim Dryden in Medical research /

 Researchers have discovered that a molecule known as an oxysterol can stimulate receptors on brain cells key to cognitive function.
 The finding may aid development of new types of antipsychotic drugs.
 The black (top) line shows an untreated receptor.
 The red line, with significantly more downward peaks, shows oxysterol is activating the receptor.
 Credit: Zorumski Laboratory